connxio/docs/docs/integrations/transformation/splitting.md

 # Splitting

-Connxio (CX) gives customers the ability to split messages into smaller units.
+Connxio gives customers the ability to split messages into smaller units.
 We do this by running the content through a [Code Component](/integrations/transformation/code-components) that defines how the file should be split and then sends the smaller units through the pipeline as new messages.
 This page describes how to utilize the splitting functionality.

 ## Limitations

 There are very few limits to splitting the only one being that we support files up to `100mb` only.
 However, you can split files into any amount of messages, and process them in any shape or form in further transformations.
-After the splitting is run all files will be handled as a unique message inside CX which means they will generate separate [logs](/integrations/logging), [resend-events](/api/resending-api) and errors.
+After the splitting is run all files will be handled as a unique message inside Connxio which means they will generate separate [logs](/integrations/logging), [resend-events](/api/resending-api) and errors.

 > Splitting can generate enormous amounts of traffic.
 Be sure that you test your receiving systems thoroughly before you send production level loads.

 ## Testing and best practices

 Splitting requires special care when testing since it can generate millions of messages in a short amount of time.
-CX has a heavily tuned splitting algorithm that utilizes parallelization to generate messages in a rate of about 4000 per second at full capacity.
+Connxio has a heavily tuned splitting algorithm that utilizes parallelization to generate messages in a rate of about 4000 per second at full capacity.
 This means that we recommend the following test pipeline:

 1. Test you integration with a single file that splits into 2 messages.
 2. Add 2 files with 200 messages.